Aristotle

 BIOLOGY

-Aristotle is known as the father of biological disciplines that enabled the categorization of animals.
-He deduced that there was a significant difference between vertebrates and invertebrates.
-Observing the natural world keenly and taking to dissection, he distinguished around five hundred species of birds, mammals, fish and insects in History of Animals and Parts of Animals.
-Far ahead of repeated beliefs to the contrary, he was able to deduce that whales and dolphins cannot be fish, while sharks and rays are.
+Aristotle is considered the father of biological sciences, having laid the groundwork for animal classification.
+He identified key differences between vertebrates and invertebrates and described around 500 species of birds, mammals, fish, and insects in History of Animals and Parts of Animals.
+Far ahead of his time, he concluded that whales and dolphins are not fish, while sharks and rays are.

-Charles Darwin openly credited Aristotle as being the Father of Biology.
-Many of Aristotle’s observations could only later be proven through looking through industrial microscopes or histological techniques, such as his observation that the heart of an embryo develops first.
-These kinds of observations later inspired the father of medicine, Galen, to conduct his own work on studies of organs through dissection.
-The later anatomists and dissectors al-Razi, Leonardo da Vinci and Paracelsus were also inspired directly by Aristotle to conduct major research.
+Charles Darwin credited Aristotle as the Father of Biology.
+Many of Aristotle’s observations were only confirmed centuries later through microscopes and histological methods—for instance, his claim that the heart of an embryo forms first.
+These insights later inspired Galen, al-Razi, Leonardo da Vinci, and Paracelsus to conduct their own anatomical studies.

 POETRY AND DRAMA